Anti-antisemitism in Germany: Creation of antisemitism commissioners

 In the late 2010s and early 2020s, following the 2015 European migrant crisis, German institutions created full-time or part-time positions for fighting antisemitism.
 The German Parliament decided to establish the office of "Commissioner of the Government for Jewish Life in Germany and the Fight against Anti-Semitism" in January 2018; in addition, 15 of the 16 federal states (Bundesländer) had appointed their own antisemitism commissioners by 2024, with five of these states having additional commissioners in their chief public prosecutors' offices.
 As of 2024, the commissioners are – with the exception of one who converted to Judaism after his appointment – non-Jews who work in concert with German Jewish organizations.

 Heidrun Friese (Chemnitz University of Technology) has described the creation of the commissioners as a key moment in the development of what she calls "institutionalized anti-anti-Semitism".
 The Jerusalem Post has called Germany's Federal Commissioner for Jewish Life and the Fight against Antisemitism, Felix Klein, appointed to the role in 2018, "Germany's anti-antisemitism strategist", noting his receipt of the Conference of European Rabbis's Moshe Rosen Prize in 2024, because he "played a leading role in developing a comprehensive strategy to combat antisemitism in Germany, giving special attention to Jewish life in politics and society during difficult times and raising awareness of Jewish life in Germany."

 Peter Kuras, writing in Jewish Currents, says that Klein describes the context for the creation of these positions as the large influx of immigrants and refugees from the Middle East, thought to harbour anti-Jewish sentiments.
 Kuras says that the antisemitism commissioners frequently speak of an increase in what some have called "imported" antisemitism.
 While only a small fraction of antisemitic incidents (1 percent in 2021) are classified as Islamic, and there is no apparent correlation between immigration and violent antisemitic attacks (committed almost entirely by far-right ethnic Germans), the vast majority of the discourse revolves around racialized minority groups and those intellectuals who stand in solidarity with them, according to Irit Dekel (Indiana University Bloomington) and Esra Öyzürek (University of Cambridge).
 Judith Gruber (KU Leuven) writes that the belief that Germany has successfully confronted The Holocaust enables the projection of antisemitism onto the outside world, especially to Muslim immigrants—a subtle form of Islamophobia that coexists with the vehement rejection of antisemitism.

 Although hate-motivated violence against asylum seekers, Muslim Germans, and refugee aid workers occurs much more frequently, no equivalent institution was created on behalf of Muslim victims of hate crimes.

 The antisemitism commissioners were controversial from their outset and continuously over the first five years of their operation.

-Ideology
+Areas of contention

 Both the call to boycott Israel and the characterization of Israeli policies as apartheid are denounced as antisemitic in Germany.